PQVM-native post-quantum Layer 1

 A PQVM-native Layer-1

-We did not bolt quantum security onto an existing chain.
-We built it around NIST ML-DSA-65 / SLH-DSA-SHA2-256f signatures, paired them with native account abstraction so users can rotate keys without changing address, and engineered a three-layer block compression pipeline — Zstd, pubkey deduplication, and STARK signature aggregation — that shrinks a worst-case 7.76 MB block (30M gas at 2-second blocks) down to roughly 425 KB on disk after the proving window.
-That is an ~18× reduction, achieved without changing the Solidity developer experience.
+Shell Chain is built around NIST ML-DSA-65 / SLH-DSA-SHA2-256f signatures instead of treating post-quantum security as a later migration.
+Native account abstraction lets users rotate keys without changing address, while Zstd, pubkey deduplication, and STARK signature aggregation shrink a worst-case 7.76 MB block to roughly 425 KB on disk after the proving window.
+Developers still work with Solidity and familiar RPC tooling.

 30M gas / 2 s block worst-case (~7.76 MB raw) → ~425 KB final on disk after the STARK proof is shed at the end of its verification window.
 Live blocks are ~1.5 MB while proofs are retained.
 Source: BENCHMARKS.md (A1 + A2 + A3).